facebookincubator/velox/velox/docs/functions/regexp.rst

               like(string, pattern, escape) -> varchar

    Evaluates a regular expression from ``pattern`` and returns if the ``string`` matches it.

-   This function is used for the ``LIKE`` operator.
 Patterns can contain regular characters as well as wildcards.
-Wildcard characters can be escaped using the single character specified for the ESCAPE parameter.
+Wildcard characters can be escaped using the single character specified for the ``escape`` parameter.
 Matching is case sensitive.

    Note: The wildcard '%' represents 0, 1 or multiple characters and the wildcard '_' represents exactly one character.

+   This function is used for the ``LIKE`` operator.

    SELECT like('abc', '%b%'); -- 'abc'
    SELECT like('a_c', '%#_%', '#'); -- 'a_c'